Inspection of the detection cross section dependence of the Gallium Anomaly: Introduction

 Another possible explanation of the Gallium Anomaly is an overestimation of the detection cross section.
 However, this overestimation of the detection cross section cannot be due to an overestimation of the calculated cross sections of the transitions from the ground state of ${}^{71}\text{Ga}$ to the accessible excited energy levels of ${}^{71}\text{Ge}$, because the Gallium Anomaly persists even assuming the absence of these transitions~\cite{Berryman:2021yan,Giunti:2022btk}.
 The contribution from the excited states to the total cross section can only be at the few percent level, and even when it is neglected the significance of the anomaly is at the 5$\sigma$ level.

 In this paper we inspect the dependence of the Gallium Anomaly on the cross sections of the transitions from the ground state of ${}^{71}\text{Ga}$ to the ground state of ${}^{71}\text{Ge}$, which has been so far assumed to be known with very small uncertainty because it is derived from the measured half life of ${}^{71}\text{Ge}$.
-However, this measurement was done in 1985 and never repeated since then.
-Moreover, previous measurements gave different values (see Subsection~\ref{sec:lifetime}).
+However, several measurements of this half life have been performed in the past and the results differ by about 17\% (see Subsection~\ref{sec:lifetime} and Eqs.~\eqref{eq:BGZZ}--\eqref{eq:HR}).

 Section~\ref{sec:detection} is dedicated to the effects of the detection cross section.
 In the beginning we briefly review the detection cross section models.
 We also introduce a new $\chi^2$ function which allows to analyze the Gallium data taking into account the lower bound on the cross section in each model given by the transition from the ground state of ${}^{71}\text{Ga}$ to the ground state of ${}^{71}\text{Ge}$.
 In Sections~\ref{sec:lifetime} and~\ref{sec:dependence} we discuss the dependence of the Gallium anomaly on the half life of ${}^{71}\text{Ge}$.
 In Section~\ref{sec:oscillations} we show that a value of the half life of ${}^{71}\text{Ge}$ which is larger than the standard one can reduce the tension between the Gallium data and other data in the neutrino oscillation framework.
 Finally, in Section~\ref{sec:conclusions} we draw our conclusions.